top of page

 Step 2: Test the Updated Version

-2. Set ignore version to "no."
+2. Set ignore version to no.

 3. Assign the deployment to a "test" group that contains the test machines.